Engr-Daniel/resume/README.md

 # resume
-A fantastic resume with no coding skill
+A fantastic resume with no coding skills!